tree-graph/bridge-service/docs/architecture.md

 the bridge maintains nonce records on source chains, one nonce for each user on each destination chain.
 The bridge increases it when user crossing a NFT.
 On the destination chain, the bridge checks that nonce, reverts transactions with mismatched claiming nonce.

+## Consortium plugin
+To support different chains, we use plugin mechanism.
+A conflux consortium plugin in java is available [here](https://github.com/tree-graph/bridge-plugin-treegraph/tree/fetch-event).